MaksimDzhangirov/backendBankExample/docs/part22-eng.md

 ![](../images/part22/13.png)

 It passed.
 So we're good now.
-I'm gonna close all of these files, and go back to the api/account.go file to add authorization logic to the list account handler.
+I'm gonna close all of these files, and go back to the `api/account.go` file to add authorization logic to the list account handler.
 Same as in the create and get account handler, I'm gonna add a statement to get the authorization payload from the context.
-Then let's add the owner filter field with value `authPayload.Username` to this `ListAccountsParams` struct.
+Then let's add the `Owner` filter field with value `authPayload.Username` to this `ListAccountsParams` struct.
 And that should be it.

 ```go